kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Report filter](./img/filters-5.png)

 1. **Report type:** The Report Type Filter is a single-select filter that allows users to filter data based on specific report types.
-With this filter, the user can easily narrow down the users dataset to view data associated with a particular report type.
+With this filter, the user can easily narrow down their dataset to view data associated with a particular report type.

 #### 4. Property Filter